kai-qu/notation/README.md

 # Notes on notation and thought

-_By relieving the brain of all unnecessary work, a good notation sets it free to concentrate on more advanced problems, and in effect increases the mental power of the race._ —A. N. Whitehead

-I'm collecting quotes on interesting notations—both powerful ones and bad ones—and how they influence thought.

-This list focuses on notation as "a series or system of written symbols used to represent numbers, amounts, or elements in something such as music or mathematics."
-This is distinct from a language (computer or natural), interface, diagram, visualization, or tool, but may overlap with them.
-This list also focuses on examples from math, physics, computer science, and writing systems, though I'm looking to expand it to interesting examples of dance and music notation.
-General suggestions and pull requests are welcome. ([Get in touch](https://twitter.com/hypotext)!)
+This syllabus collects references on interesting notations—both powerful ones and bad ones—and how they influence thought.
+It focuses on notation as "a series or system of written symbols used to represent numbers, amounts, or elements in something such as music or mathematics."
+A notation is distinct from a language (structured or natural), interface, diagram, or visualization, but may overlap with these categories.

 ## Overview